1bigpig/NE_RotaryTable/README.md

 I2C Addresses:\
 0x18 Unknown but the NextEngine seems to call it the most.
 No commands came from the NextEngine was it was an i2c "target"\
 0x1A Rotary Table -- the address we will be using\
-0x1B 5th axis rotary mover.
+0x1B 5th axis/tilt axis.\
 It appears to be similar to the rotary table commands, but have not investigated.
-If you connect\
-to Arduinos with similar programming (you have to change the i2c address AND the ID code (see below)) it will enable the\
-"Multiaxis drive" and then either crash or shutdown the NextEngine.
-Much more work is needs here, but I have no access to a \
-Multidrive, so that work with have to wait.\
+If you connect to Arduinos with similar programming (you have to change the i2c address AND the ID code (see below)) it will enable the "Multiaxis drive" and then either crash or shutdown the NextEngine.
+Much more work is needs here, but I have no access to a Multidrive, so that work with have to wait.
 \
 \
 I2C commands and responses:\